 How much does an IEP cost in the state of Arizona?
 First, we’ll start with the cost of the parent.
 This one is easy.
 It costs the parents $0.
 If your student is in public school or charter school here in Arizona, the cost of the IEP is at the expense of the school.

 Meeting the Needs of the Child

-However, if you are trying to get your child a diagnosis potentially, or an evaluation before the IEP even starts, it’s likely that that is a cost that you would incur.
-So, this is your healthcare provider, maybe a behavioral health specialist, if you take them to a physician who specializes in meeting the needs of your child, that would be a cost that would be incurred by you.
+However, if you are trying to get your child a diagnosis or an evaluation before the IEP even starts, it’s likely that that is a cost you would incur.
+So, this is your healthcare provider, maybe a behavioral health specialist.
+If you take them to a physician who specializes in meeting your child’s needs, that would be a cost you would incur.

 School’s Role in IEP Evaluation

-All those costs can range greatly, but it’s the responsibility of the school to do that, not the parent.
+All those costs can range greatly, but it’s the school’s responsibility to do that, not the parent’s.
 So, as a short answer, parents, it should cost you zero for the actual IEP itself.
-If you get any pre-evaluation or assessments done, that would be a cost that would be incurred to you.
+However, if you get any pre-evaluation or assessments done, that would be a cost you would incur.